21gramaz/Powershell-SIR/README.md

     - PortProxy Configurations                                                           (Done)
     - Autoruns (Persistence/Execution)                                                   (Done)

 Advanced:
     - MFT records                                                                       (Done)
     - SHIM cache                                                                        (Not Implemented)
     - AM Cache                                                                          (Not Implemented)
     - Collect Number of hashed passwords cached in the system.
 (Not Implemented)

 Windows File Collection:
 Disabled:
-- Create a table of retention time for each evtx log
+- Create a table of retention time for each evtx log (Done)

 Basic:
-- Create a table of retention time for each evtx log
+- Create a table of retention time for each evtx log (Done)
-- Copy the System, Appliacation and Security EVTX files
+- Copy the System, Appliacation and Security EVTX files (Done)

 Medium:
-- Create a table of retention time for each evtx log
+- Create a table of retention time for each evtx log (Done)
-- Copy all EVTX files
+- Copy all EVTX files (Done)
-- Copy prefetch files
+- Copy prefetch files (Done)
 - Copy Firewall Logs - Get-NetFirewallProfile (Not implmented)
 - Copy Browser History (Not implmented)

 Detailed:
-- Create a table of retention time for each evtx log
+- Create a table of retention time for each evtx log (Done)
-- Copy all EVTX files
+- Copy all EVTX files (Done)
-- Copy prefetch files
+- Copy prefetch files (Done)
 - Copy Firewall Logs - Get-NetFirewallProfile (Not implmented)
 - Copy Browser History (Not implmented)
 - Copy IIS logs (Not implmented)
 - Copy Exchange logs (Not implmented)
-- Copy Temp Files
+- Copy Temp Files (Not implmented)

 ## Invoke-Containment
 ### Containment
     1 - Host isolation.
+(Done)
     2 - Process termination.
+(Not implmented)
     3 - Terminate user session.
+(Not implmented)
     4 - Restart service.
+(Not implmented)

 ## Invoke-Remediation  (Not implemented yet)
 ### Remediation/Eradication